murfffi/zebra4j/README.md

 ## Download a release

-The library is available in the Maven Central .
+The library is available in the Maven Central.
 The artifact details are:

 - groupId: zebra4j
 - artifactId: zebra4j